Will you wait longer to load a webpage while surfing the internet?

 What is page speed optimization?

-Page speed optimization is the process of making a website as fast as possible so that users have an enjoyable experience when visiting it.
+Page speed optimization makes a website as fast as possible so that users have an enjoyable experience.

 Does page load speed affect SEO?

 Yes, page load speed does affect SEO.
 Slow-loading pages can impact your website’s ranking in search engines and may cause visitors to leave your site.
-Therefore, it is essential to make sure your website is as fast as possible.
+Therefore, ensuring your website is as fast as possible is essential.

 First, users want to interact with websites quickly.
 This is especially true for mobile users who expect websites to load fast and be easy to use.